Author: Kat Heubeck

 The FloodFlash sensor is extensively tested and manufactured here in the UK, but if by chance is does fail then FloodFlash will take other evidence such as high water marks, the meteorological office reports and interviews with your staff to establish whether you are due the compensation.

 This is obviously still a very new product, but we believe it has the potential to make a huge difference to the lives of business owners in high-risk areas.
-If you’d like to be part of the ‘soft-launch’ of the scheme, or if you’d like to be kept in the loop for wider availability, you can register your interest here.
+If you'd like to get a quote, call us today on 020 3883 7976.

 Small Business Insurance for Dummies eGuide